 Due to the joint nature of the Department of Architecture and Civil Engineering, collaborative, integrated design is central to our studio teaching across all disciplines.

 All our undergraduate programmes can be taken as sandwich courses with supervised industrial placements.

 Sustainability within the built environment is core to our teaching and research and is reflected strongly across our degree programmes and research centre activities.

-Research is organised around two centres BRE Centre for Innovative Construction Materials (BRE CICM) and Centre for Advanced Studies in Architecture (CASA) and one unit, Energy and Design of Environments (EDEn).
+Research is organised around three centres BRE Centre for Innovative Construction Materials (BRE CICM) and Centre for Advanced Studies in Architecture (CASA), Energy and Design of Environments (EDEn).